Accuity/rspec-puppet-utils/README.md

 ## Updates:

+#### v3.1.0

+By default the zip file now includes the version (e.g. `puppet-1.2.0.zip`).
+In v3.0.0 the file was just called `puppet.zip`

+You can omit the version from the zip name like so: `puppet.package_versioning = false`

+Given that v3.0.0 was only released the day before, I'll keep it as a minor version update

 #### v3.0.0

 The project is now developed against ruby 2.1.0 and so it may not be backwards compatible when running on ruby 1.8.7.